- Exercise on team working skills

 - A discussion on who we would save given that X amount of people were in a cave, and the cave entrance had collapsed, so chances were that some people were going to die.
 We had to decide on the order of rescue.
 (Cable & Wireless)

 - Given 4 plastic cups, 4 plates, masking tape and 8 sheets of very large paper, construct a bridge capable of holding a stapler (the stapler isn't seen until you've finished).
 (Cable & Wireless)

-- A choice of two possible factory buildings: have to make a decision as to which one you would choose.
+- A choice of two possible factory buildings: you have to make a decision as to which one you would choose.
 They give you info such as budget and details about each building.
-Don't think there is a right or wrong answer, just have to justify what you value to be the most important criteria.
+Don't think there is a right or wrong answer; you just have to justify what you value to be the most important criteria.
 (AXA)

 You can also benefit by asking yourself some other questions: